MapEmbed/MapEmbed/CPU/README.md

 ## File Structure

-- `MapEmbed`: The C++ source code for MapEmbed Hashing
+- `MapEmbed`: The C++ source codes for MapEmbed Hashing
-- `ComparedAlgorithms`: The source code for the related algorithms, including Dynamic Perfect Hashing and Static Perfect Hashing (CMPH)
+- `ComparedAlgorithms`: The source codes for the related algorithms, including Dynamic Perfect Hashing and Static Perfect Hashing (CMPH)